NHorward/DataVisualisation/README.md

 Other: A.x D3.js

 ### Results
-A nice looking interactive heat map visualising Harold's running data, created with D3.js.
+An interactive heat map visualising Harold's running data, created using D3.js.

 An interesting poster to showcase at the Clash of Sounds.